Welcome to CPM Real Estate Services, Inc. – thank you for choosing us as your property management company.

-We have included a copy of CPM’s screening criteria (put in link to screening criteria here) on our website.
+You can find a copy of our screening criteria on our website.
 It describes the type of documentation necessary when applying and our process for screening applicants.
 It is important to provide complete and accurate information when applying at CPM.
 If you are applying online we will contact you shortly after we receive your application and arrange for a property showing and collection of your application fee(s) and any other required documentation (Search and apply for properties here).

 - Where, when and how do I pay rent?

-You can pay at any of our three offices during business hours or mail checks to our Medford Office.
+You can pay at any of our three offices during business hours, mail checks to our Medford Office, or pay online.
 For after hours drop off, our Medford and Ashland offices have drop boxes.
 Rent is due on the 1st of each month and must be received no later than midnight on the 5th of the month it is due in order to avoid a late charge.

 Medford: 718 Black Oak Dr. Suite A | Medford, OR 97504 | 541.773.6400